collins-adhola/CERTIFILE/backend/README.md

-# Core Intake API v1.0
+# Core Intake API v2.0

-A standalone, reusable backend API for handling form submissions with admin review capabilities.
+A standalone, reusable backend API for handling form submissions with admin review capabilities and JWT-based authentication.

 ## What This Backend Is

 This is a simple, production-ready Node.js/Express API that provides:

 - **Public submission endpoint**: Accept form submissions from any frontend
-- **Admin review endpoint**: View all submissions (protected with admin key)
+- **Admin review endpoint**: View all submissions (protected with JWT authentication)
+- **Admin authentication**: JWT-based login system with bcrypt password hashing
 - **Metadata endpoint**: Check API version and feature flags

-**This backend is intentionally standalone** - it has no authentication, sessions, or user concepts.
-It uses a simple admin key approach for v1.0.
+**This backend includes JWT authentication** - v1.0 is a stable baseline (admin-key). v2.0 introduces JWT auth.

 ## What Problems It Solves

 - **Form submission handling**: Collect structured data from contact forms, enquiry forms, etc.
 - **Admin dashboard support**: Provide data for admin interfaces to review submissions
+- **Secure authentication**: JWT-based auth with password hashing (no secrets in frontend)
 - **Reusability**: Generic design allows reuse across different projects and domains
 - **Quick deployment**: Minimal setup required, works with Supabase out of the box
-- **Zero dependencies on auth systems**: You can add your own authentication layer later

 ## Required Environment Variables